Forsyth County Clerk of Court – State of North Carolina

 This is one of the largest divisions in the Clerk’s office.
 In 2011, there were 106,258 criminal, traffic and infraction cases filed in Forsyth County.
 The District Court Criminal Records division is located in room 216.
 It is responsible for filing and maintaining all of the criminal pleadings filed in district court.
 Their duties also include keying in new cases, issuing subpoenas, assisting the public with criminal record checks, rescheduling cases and preparing dockets for court.

-This division is located in room 616 and is responsible for maintaining the criminal records of the District and Superior Courts.
-The clerks are responsible for; administrative duties of working district and superior courtroom; administering oaths to witnesses and jurors, keeping up with the exhibits in criminal trials, being in court when any criminal matter is heard and recording for the record any continuances, motions or adjudications in criminal, traffic, domestic criminal and infraction courts.
+These divisions are located in two locations within the Hall of Justice; Superior Courtroom Clerks are located in room 616 and District Courtroom Clerks are located in room 216.
+Likewise, Superior Court records are located in room 616 and District Records are located in room 216.
+The Criminal Courtroom Clerks are responsible for; administrative duties of working district and superior courtroom; administering oaths to witnesses and jurors, keeping up with the exhibits in criminal trials, being in court when any criminal matter is heard and recording for the record any continuances, motions or adjudications in criminal, traffic, domestic criminal and infraction courts.

 Estates Division – Monday through Friday 8:00 a.m. till 5:00 p.m., (336) 779-6304